Portal-- "Web interface developed by the NOAA/ESRL

 example, domestic uses, agriculture and ecosystems

-• UNESCO Water Portal-- "Intended to
+• UNESCO Water Security Portal--

-enhance access to information related to freshwater
+"Intended to enhance access to information related to

-sharing, browsing and searching websites of water-related
+point for sharing, browsing and searching websites of

-organizations, government bodies and NGOs, including a
+water-related organizations, government bodies and NGOs,

-learning modules and other on-line resources."
-Note as
+events, learning modules and other on-line resources."

-well UNESCO's World Water Assessment Program.
+Note as well UNESCO's World Water Assessment Program.

 • United Nations Atlas of the Oceans--